sf-wdi-14/notes/lectures/week-11/_1_monday/dawn/angular-testing.md

 You will always need to include the app module in your tests.
 Once you have injected what you want to test (e.g., a filter), you have everything you need to write powerful tests.

 Good to know: Files you add to `app/scripts` will automatically be loaded for your tests, even if they're in subdirectories.
+But don't forget to add them to `app/index.html` to make them available to your layout!

 ## Example Tests
 ### Example filter test